Closed captioning: Online video streaming

-Flash video also supports captions using the Distribution Exchange profile (DFXP) of W3C timed text format.
+Flash Video also supports captions using the Distribution Exchange profile (DFXP) of W3C timed text format.
 The latest Flash authoring software adds free player skins and caption components that enable viewers to turn captions on/off during playback from a web page.
-Previous versions of Flash relied on the Captionate 3rd party component and skin to caption Flash video.
+Previous versions of Flash relied on the Captionate 3rd party component and skin to caption Flash Video.
 Custom Flash players designed in Flex can be tailored to support the timed-text exchange profile, Captionate .XML, or SAMI file (e.g. Hulu captioning).
 This is the preferred method for most US broadcast and cable networks that are mandated by the U.S. Federal Communications Commission to provide captioned on-demand content.
 The media encoding firms generally use software such as MacCaption to convert EIA-608 captions to this format.
 The Silverlight Media Framework also includes support for the timed-text exchange profile for both download and adaptive streaming media.

 Windows Media Video can support closed captions for both video on demand streaming or live streaming scenarios.
 Typically, Windows Media captions support the SAMI file format but can also carry embedded closed caption data.

 EBU-TT-D distribution format supports multiple players across multiple platforms.

-QuickTime video supports raw EIA-608 caption data via proprietary closed caption track, which are just EIA-608 byte pairs wrapped in a QuickTime packet container with different IDs for both line 21 fields.
+QuickTime video supports raw EIA-608 caption data via proprietary closed caption track, which are just EIA-608 byte pairs wrapped in a QuickTime packet container with different IDs for both Line 21 fields.
 These captions can be turned on and off and appear in the same style as TV closed captions, with all the standard formatting (pop-on, roll-up, paint-on), and can be positioned and split anywhere on the video screen.
-QuickTime closed caption tracks can be viewed in Macintosh or Windows versions of QuickTime Player, iTunes (via QuickTime), iPod Nano, iPod Classic, iPod Touch, iPhone, and iPad.
+QuickTime closed caption tracks can be viewed in macOS or Windows versions of QuickTime Player, iTunes (via QuickTime), iPod Nano, iPod Classic, iPod Touch, iPhone, and iPad.

+Typical modern browsers, such as Edge and Chrome, and/or typical modern operating systems, such as iOS 12+, Android 10+, Windows 10+, may manage the CC subtitle style.